 - Lessons learned, including unexpected benefits and challenges.

-- Based on your project experience, do you plan to pursue the implementation of this strategy on an ongoing basis?
+- Based on your project experience, do you plan to continue this strategy on an ongoing basis?
 If so, why?
 If not, why not?

 - What recommendations would you have for other groups who may want to use this strategy?